mckennapsean/dissertation/content/03-framework.md

 ## Justifying Design Decisions

+![
+  Connections to the nested model.
+  We illustrate the overlap of the design activity framework with respect to the levels of the nested model [@Munzner2009].
+It is important to note that each of the three inner levels of the nested model exists across two activities in the framework; thus, a visualization designer must think carefully about with which levels of the nested model any process artifact corresponds.
+](figures/daf/nm-comparison.pdf){#fig:nm-comparison width="100%"}

 Both novice and expert visualization designers can utilize the design activity framework to reflect on the design decisions they made by tracking the visualization artifacts they produce in each activity.
 As shown in